mongodb/terraform-provider-mongodbatlas/website/docs/r/access_list_api_key.html.markdown

 # Resource: mongodbatlas_project_ip_access_list_key

 `mongodbatlas_access_list_api_key` provides an IP Access List entry resource.
 The access list grants access from IPs, CIDRs or AWS Security Groups (if VPC Peering is enabled) to clusters within the Project.

+-> **Note:** mongodbatlas_project_ip_access_list_key resource can be used to manage all Programmatic API Keys, regardless if they were created at the Organizational level or Project level.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.